-- (a) GIBB's written agreement is obtained prior to such release, and - (b) By release of the report to the Third Party, that Third Party does not acquire any rights, contractual or otherwise, whatsoever against GIBB and GIBB, accordingly, assume no duties, liabilities or obligations to that Third Party, and - (c) GIBB accepts no responsibility for any loss or damage incurred by the Client or for any conflict of GIBB interests arising out of the Client's release of this report to the Third Party.
+- (a) GIBB's written agreement is obtained prior to such release, and By release of the report to the Third Party, that Third Party does not acquire any rights, contractual or otherwise, whatsoever against; - (b) GIBB and GIBB, accordingly, assume no duties, liabilities or obligations to that Third Party, and - (c) GIBB accepts no responsibility for any loss or damage incurred by the Client or for any conflict of GIBB interests arising out of the Client's release of this report to the Third Party.

+GIBB (Pty) Ltd Website : www.gibb.co.za

+Postal Address : P.O.
+Box 2700, Rivonia, 2128 Physical Address : 54 Maxwell Drive, Woodmead North

+Office Park, 2191

-GIBB (Pty) Ltd Website : www.gibb.co.za Postal Address : P.O.
-Box 2700, Rivonia, 2191 Physical Address : 14 Eglin Road, Sunninghill, 2191 Contact Person : U Naicker Email Address : unaicker@gibb.co.za Telephone No. : 011 519 4701 Fax No. : 011 807 5670
+Contact Person : U Naicker Email Address : unaicker@gibb.co.za

+Telephone No. : 011 519 4701 Fax No. : 011 807 5670